krishnanlab/chronic-inflammation/README.md

 for a sample disease

 ### figures directory
 `figures` contains Markdown notebooks used to analyze final results.
-Output can be found in the Zenodo record
+These results can be found in the Zenodo record

 ## Pipeline instructions